paraglondhe098/paraglondhe098/README.md

 ### ✨About me✨
 * 🌱 I'm currently working on advanced computer vision and generative AI.
-* 🤖 Looking forward to work as an AI engineer, Data Scientist, or Computer Vision Engineer to contribute my knowledge for development of AI.
+* 🤖 Looking forward to work as an AI engineer, Data Scientist, or Computer Vision Engineer.
 * 🧬 Interested to explore reinforcement learning, genetic algorithms and NEAT (Neuroevolution of Augmenting topologies).
 * 🦄 Proficient in efficiently pre-training, fine-tuning, and utilizing open LLMs.
 * 🎥 In my free time, I pursue Video Editing, 3D Animation, and Content Writing as hobbies/side hustles.